shakasan/wpfind/README.md

 ## Requirements

-- Ubuntu, Linux Mint (should work on other Ubuntu derivatives)
+- Ubuntu, Linux Mint (should work on Ubuntu derivatives), Arch Linux (should work on Ubuntu derivatives)
 - detox
 - imagemagick